pgoswami3/Financial-Analysis/README.md

   />
 </p>

-9. Action Plan
+9. **Action Plan**

-- What?

-  - 2014-15 Forecast indicates high Plant Maintenance and Operation Costs.
-As well as a significant drop in revenue stream and an increase in Overhead Costs.

-- Why?

-  - Increasing water demand, household and commercially, is causing a great stress to Machinery and Pump Failures results in a temporary halt / delay in production.

-- How?

 - For 2013-14 Actual V/s.
 Budget reporting data, we can use the COGS savings ($3M) and the Revenue collection ($16M) to use as a buffer for 2014-15.

 - Another additional $15-20M could be spare as a cushion to handle the impact in 2014-15 for Kootha and Surjek Plants.
 (The forecasting data suggests that our EBIT (Earning Before Interest & Tax) will break-even for Jutik Plant).